geipel/blackhole_earth/README.md

 - [PDF document showing code](https://github.com/geipel/blackhole_earth/blob/main/out/blackhole_earth_showcode.pdf)
 - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/geipel/blackhole_earth/blob/main/src/blackhole_earth.ipynb)

-## This was written to learn about JupyterLab and related technologies.
+## Inspiration: learn about JupyterLab and related technologies.
 This was for fun, and was inspired by a podcast scenario:
 > You’re standing on the Earth's equator, when it suddenly collapses to a black hole, out from under you.
 > Do you fall into the resulting black hole, the size of a peanut?